 An osprey nest was observed during monitoring in 2020 and 2022, is located on the Conrail bridge to the north of the NBB.
 Although not confirmed, it is presumed that the nest has successfully fledged chicks due to the nest site fidelity of the osprey pair.

 Table 3.11-4.
-Threatened or Endangered Species
+Special-status Species